difx/difx/CONTRIBUTION.md

 # Contribution Guide

-Github makes it easy to contribute to the DiFX codebase.
+GitHub makes it easy to contribute to the DiFX codebase.
 For frequent contributors, it is probably desirable to join the DiFX project - you can do this by subscribing to the difx-developers mailing list hosted at https://listmgr.nrao.edu/mailman/listinfo/difx-developers and asking to be added to the project (please contact @adamdeller @shaoguangleo @walterfb).
 This will enable you to create branches directly on the main DiFX github project, otherwise you can fork the project and create branches in your own project.

-While we strongly encourage people to join the project directly, it is also possible to fork [DiFX](https://github.com/difx/difx) on Github and then create branches in your own project.
-You can do this by cloning a copy of the DiFX repository to your own computer, or alternatively using [Codespaces](https://docs.github.com/codespaces), a cloud-based in-brower development environment that comes with the appropriated setup to contribute to DiFX.
+While we strongly encourage people to join the project directly, it is also possible to fork [DiFX](https://github.com/difx/difx) on Github  then create branches in your own project.
+You can do this by cloning a copy of the DiFX repository to your own computer or using [Codespaces](https://docs.github.com/codespaces), a cloud-based in-browser development environment that comes with the appropriate setup to contribute to DiFX.

 In either case, once you have implemented and tested a new feature, it can be merged back into the main DiFX codebase by submitting a "Pull Request" to the maintainers for review.
-You probably then want to delete your feauture branch once the pull request is approved (which can be done on the command line or on github)
+You probably then want to delete your feature branch once the pull request is approved (which can be done on the command line or GitHub)

-A brief overview of the workflow is as following:
+A brief overview of the workflow is as follows:

 ## Initial steps to get a working DiFX installation:

-1. *For occasional contributors not part of the main DiFX project only:* Create an account on Github if you do not have one yet.
+1. *For occasional contributors not part of the main DiFX project only:* Create an account on GitHub if you do not have one yet.
-2. *For occasional contributors not part of the main DiFX project only:*  Fork the [DiFX](https://github.com/difx/difx) on Github by clicking on the **Fork** button near the top of the page.
+2. *For occasional contributors not part of the main DiFX project only:*  Fork the [DiFX](https://github.com/difx/difx) on GitHub by clicking on the **Fork** button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.
 3. Set up a development environment:
    1. If you forked DiFX: `git clone https://github.com/<your github usename>/difx.git`
    2. Otherwise: `git clone https://github.com/difx/difx.git`